Stop Snoring Treatment

-- Weight Loss can help patients: Studies show that fat accumulation in the neck and base of tongue can worsen snoring and increase your risk of developing sleep apnea.
+- Weight Loss can help patients: Studies show that fat accumulation in the neck and base of the tongue can worsen snoring and increase your risk of developing sleep apnea.

 - Avoiding alcohol close to bedtime can help patients: Alcohol further relaxes the muscles in the back of the throat and can worsen both snoring and increase your risk of developing sleep apnea.

 2) Surgical or Medical Treatment of Nasal Congestion and Obstruction can help patients.

 - Treating a deviated nasal septum may correct the turbulent flow of air in the nose and improve snoring for patients.

 - Decongesting the nose, treating nasal allergies or reducing turbinate hypertrophy (overgrowth) can improve breathing and snore from nasal problems in patients.

 3) Surgical treatment of the Tonsils, Soft Palate and Uvula can help patients.

-- Snoring specialist Dr. Tadros has pioneered a protocol for nearly pain-free adult tonsillectomy to help snoring patients.
+- Dr. Tadros has pioneered a protocol for a nearly pain-free adult tonsillectomy to help snoring patients.
 She is the first to combine Coblation radiofrequency for surgical resection, closure of the tonsillectomy site and safe injection of a long-acting nerve block injection (Exparel) that provides unrivaled pain control for days after surgery to help patients.